Sojourner Mullein

 Sojourner "Jo" Mullein, one of the characters known as Green Lantern, is a superheroine appearing in American comic books published by DC Comics.
-Created by Hugo Award-winning author N. K. Jemisin, with artwork by Jamal Campbell, she is a member of the Green Lantern Corps.
+She was created by Hugo Award-winning author N. K. Jemisin with artwork by Jamal Campbell.

-Her first appearance takes place in the Young Animal 12-issue comic series Far Sector, of which she is the main protagonist.
+Mullein debuted in the Young Animal miniseries Far Sector, of which she is the main protagonist.

 Publication history

 Sojourner Mullein first appeared in Far Sector #1, a 12-issue comic series where she starred as the main protagonist.
-It was published on November 13, 2019, with a cover date of January, 2020.
-Far Sector won the 2022 Hugo Award for "Best Graphic Story or Comic".
-Mullein later begins appearing in mainstream Green Lantern comics following Infinite Frontier, appearing first in Green Lantern (vol. 6) #2.
+It was published on November 13, 2019, with a cover date of January 2020.
+Far Sector won the 2022 Hugo Award for Best Graphic Story or Comic.
+Mullein began appearing in mainstream Green Lantern comics following the "Infinite Frontier" relaunch, debuting in the sixth volume of Green Lantern in 2021.

 Fictional character biography

 Early life

 Jo Mullein was raised a child of divorce in New York City.
 After witnessing the 9/11 attacks, Jo was inspired to make a difference in the world, graduating valedictorian in her high school and joining the United States Army, and later the New York City Police Department.
 During her police career, she witnessed her partner beat a suspect nearly to death.
-Before being able to turn him in she was suddenly fired after being tagged in a Black Lives Matter Facebook post.
+Before being able to turn him in, Jo was suddenly fired after being tagged in a Black Lives Matter Facebook post.
 After being fired, Jo was approached by a Guardian of the Universe, who issued her a Power ring and a challenge: "One year to make a difference."

 Infinite Frontier

-Following Infinite Frontier, Mullein began appearing in mainstream Green Lantern comics, becoming a main Green Lantern alongside Hal Jordan, John Stewart, etc..
+Following Infinite Frontier, Mullein began appearing in mainstream Green Lantern comics, becoming a main Green Lantern alongside Hal Jordan, John Stewart, etc.